Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/time-trials.md

 route.

-Rockstar rotates the active Time Trial every week along with [weekly discounts and Double Rewards](null).
-In each week, when you successfully complete the active Time Trial under par time for the first time, you get an $100,000 bonus.
+Rockstar rotates the active Time Trial every week along with [weekly discounts and Double Rewards](weekly-events).
+In each week, when you successfully complete the active Time Trial under par time for the first time, you get an
+$100,000 bonus.

 The Time Trial is shown on the map as a purple stopwatch icon.
 Go to the location marked by the icon to start the Time Trial.
 If no such icon exists on